ahmedmkamal313/alx-higher_level_programming/0x06-python-classes/README.md

 - `4-square.py`: A class Square that defines a square by its size and has a getter and setter for it
 - `5-square.py`: A class Square that defines a square by its size and has a method to print it
 - `6-square.py`: A class Square that defines a square by its size and position and has a method to print it
+- `100-singly_linked_list.py`: A class Node that defines a node of a singly linked list.

 ### Usage
 To use these files, you can import them as modules in your Python code or run them as scripts.
 For example: